Ahhh, the sweet sound of dramatic, alloyed, rhythmic accents; in other words… bring on the CRASH CYMBALS!!

 So, that, in a slightly larger nutshell, is why the 602 Modern crash cymbals are my top of the line cymbal of choice for the over $400 price point.
 If you’re ready to join Vinnie and the big dogs in the ‘impressive shimmer and shine’ category, go get ’em HERE!

 In the final analysis, it’s all about bringing your music to life well, either on the stage, or in the recording sessions.
-Each of these options I’ve given you today will not let you down in those areas; rather, you’ll find yourself smiling and having some money left over for your next G.A.S.-y dream buy!
+Each of these options I’ve given you today will not let you down in those areas; instead, you’ll find yourself smiling about the sound, and having some money left over for your next G.A.S.-y dream buy!

 Lemme know how these choices work for you, either live or in the studio, by writing us in the Comments section.
 Our shared stories weave an enlightening tapestry of experience that can point our sound in the right directions and keep our wallets… heavy with saved cash.